Here’s a look at Boko Haram, a militant Islamic group working out of Nigeria, whose purpose is to institute Sharia, or Islamic law.

 August 19, 2013 - Nigeria’s chief army spokesperson claims Shekau may have died after an attack on June 30, but the claim is never verified.

-September 17, 2013 - Boko Haram gunmen dress in military uniforms and stage a fake checkpoint near Benisheik in Borno, executing travelers and burning vehicles, leaving at least 143 people dead.
+September 17, 2013 - Boko Haram gunmen dress in military uniforms and stage a fake checkpoint near Benisheik in Borno, burning vehicles and executing travelers, leaving at least 143 people dead.

-September 25, 2013 - A man claiming to be Shekau appears in a video and says that he is, in fact, alive and well.
+September 25, 2013 - A man claiming to be Shekau appears in a video and says that he is alive and well.
 However, his identity is not verified.

 April 14, 2014 - Boko Haram militants kidnap approximately 276 teenage girls from a boarding school in Chibok in Borno.
-Officials there say some of the girls were able to escape.
+Officials say some of the girls were able to escape.
 The kidnapping sparks global outrage and a #BringBackOurGirls campaign on social media.